Joel Harlow: Awards

 In 2008, Harlow was nominated with Debbie Zoller, Brian Penikas, and Jake Garber for an Emmy Award for Prosthetic Makeup For A Series, Miniseries, Movie Or A Special for their work on the Mad Men season one episode "Nixon vs. Kennedy".

 He was a member of the team that won the Academy Award in 2009 for Star Trek, which he shared with Barney Burman and Mindy Hall.
 This was the first Oscar to have been awarded to any film in the franchise.
 He was once again nominated for an Academy Award for his work on The Lone Ranger alongside hairstylist Gloria Pasqua-Casny.
 He was the only person in the category who had previously been nominated.
 The award went to Adruitha Lee and Robin Mathews for Dallas Buyers Club.

+Alongside Camille Friend, Harlow received his most recent Academy Award nomination in 2023 for his work on Black Panther: Wakanda Forever.